mintpepper95/KnowledgeIsPower/Atlassian kit/js Blog API.md

 2. We can use import syntax with mjs file,
 `import { simpleFetch } from './simple-fetch/index.mjs'`

-1. Create a nodejs project with `npm i`
+3. Create a nodejs project with `npm init`
-2. Paste simple-fetch into the root
+4. Paste simple-fetch into the root
-3. Go to package.json, and create a start cmd under scripts section
+5. Go to package.json, and create a start cmd under scripts section
  ![[Pasted image 20240519183638.png]]
-4. Add `"type": "module"` to package.json to be able to use import statements.
+6. Add `"type": "module"` to package.json to be able to use import statements.
 This will ensure all js and mjs files are interpreted as ES modules.
-5. Install additional packages such as jest `npm install --save-dev jest` and localStorage, we use the flag `save-dev` because we don't need it for prod, only for testing under dev env.
+7. Install additional packages such as jest `npm install --save-dev jest` and localStorage, we use the flag `save-dev` because we don't need it for prod, only for testing under dev env.

 ##### Start parameter